|[Card courtesy of reader Peter Ashley]|

-You presented us us with muscular, frequently hilarious entertainment in your books and I, for one, am glad you did.
+You presented us with muscular, frequently hilarious entertainment in your books and I, for one, am glad you did.

-I love your impeccably research which underpins the credible words you create for your fictional characters - sharply drawn and tragi-comic in equal measure (as exemplified in the relationship between Bernard and Werner).
+I love your impeccable research which underpins the credible words you create for your fictional characters - sharply drawn and tragi-comic in equal measure (as exemplified in the relationship between Bernard and Werner).
 I also enjoy what at first sight appear to be straight-line plots, but which offer up so much 'off screen' ambiguity.

 You will always be to me a literary giant.
 Thank you."